Story is where it all begins

-Story is where it all begins.
 Our dreams and goals, our fears and challenges – these all take shape as narrative.
 Story informs our sense of self and our understanding of the outside world.
-It is the foundation for how to act, what to strive for, how to be.
+It builds the foundation for how to act, what to strive for, how to be.
 It helps us put experience and emotion into context and teaches us how to relate to the people and world around us.
 Writing is an opportunity to step into another person’s heart and mind, and to see the world from their perspective.

-Story is powerful.
+Story is powerful

 Making good stories even better

 My goal – both personal and professional – is to make good stories even better.
-I want to bring great stories into the world and I’m keenly interested in how creativity, expression and reflection can help people connect and thrive.
+I want to bring great stories into the world and I’m keenly interested in how creativity, expression, and reflection can help people connect and thrive.